2022 Luzon earthquake: Metro Manila

 The earthquake was felt strongly in Metro Manila, where minor damage to a hospital and several other buildings were reported.
 The earthquake prompted the Manila Metro Rail Transit System to suspend service during rush hour.
 Operations resumed at 10:12 a.m, with the exception of LRT Line 2 due to inspections.
 Occupants of the Senate building in Pasay were also evacuated.

 Elsewhere

 In Apayao, officials noted that two structures were damaged.
 Sixty-one schools were damaged, including 76 classrooms which were completely destroyed.
-In Kalinga, a worker fell from a building and suffered leg fractures, before being taken to the Western Kalinga District Hospital.
+In Kalinga, a worker fell from a building and suffered leg fractures.
 One fatality was also reported in the province.
 In Ilocos Norte, bricks fell from old buildings, including at an elementary school.
 Cracks also appeared in the public market.

 The Philippine Ports Authority (PAA) said that hairline cracks occurred in a building at the Port of Currimao, Ilocos Norte, and at a passenger terminal in Claveria, Cagayan.
-At Asipulo, Ifugao, a landslide partially buried an ambulance; four occupants including a pregnant woman escaped unhurt.
+In Asipulo, Ifugao, a landslide partially buried an ambulance; four occupants including a pregnant woman escaped unhurt.
 There were two deaths in Benguet, including one in La Trinidad, who died due to falling debris from a collapsed building.
 At least 62 buildings were damaged in the province.